 - Bug Spray

 - Weather Appropriate Clothing

 Will Visiting Gatlinburg Break the Bank?

 With so many activities, attractions, and shows, it may feel as though visiting Gatlinburg will break your vacation budget.
 Not true!
-Thanks to discounted tickets and lodging rates at Reserve Gatlinburg, and free activities such as hiking in the Smoky Mountains, visiting Gatlinburg is incredibly affordable.
+Thanks to discounted tickets and lodging rates at Tripster Gatlinburg, and free activities such as hiking in the Smoky Mountains, visiting Gatlinburg is incredibly affordable.

 Now that you know everything about visiting Gatlinburg for the first time, start planning your vacation!